9 things that annoy voice over casting directors

 a/ because there's an organisational reason why files have to be named like that, and

-b/ because your inability to follow simple directions does not bode well for your ability to follow a brief, or directions in a meeting. (more on this in A Question of Organ.
+b/ because an inability to follow simple directions does not bode well for the ability to follow a brief, or directions in a meeting. (more on this in A Question of Organs).

 My advice applies to this as it does to everything else stipulated in a casting: follow the instructions scrupulously.
 They're there for a reason, not to annoy you.